andrew/ultimate-awesome/README.md

 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
 - [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
 - [awesome-ai4eda](https://github.com/Thinklab-SJTU/awesome-ai4eda) - Awesome Artificial Intelligence for Electronic Design Automation Papers.
+- [Awesome-Deception](https://github.com/tolgadevsec/Awesome-Deception) - An awesome list of resources on deception-based security with honeypots and honeytokens.
 - [awesome](https://github.com/effector/awesome) - A curated list of delightful ☄️Effector resources.
 - [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
 - [awesome-earth-engine-apps](https://github.com/philippgaertner/awesome-earth-engine-apps) - A collection of all public Google Earth Engine Apps. .